How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 These ranges are planning benchmarks, not guarantees.
 The point is to set a cadence that produces enough conversations without turning your week into constant follow-up chaos.

-Spend $500 to $900 monthly: 160 to 260 mail pieces across one county cluster, two touches, plus $150 monthly in retargeting to site visitors and list-based audiences.
-Frequency cap: 2 impressions daily, 7-day click window, and rotate two message angles weekly.
+Send 160 to 260 mail pieces across one county cluster, run two touches, and add $150 monthly in retargeting to site visitors and list-based audiences.

 | Metric | Target | Range | How to use it |